 What many immigrants in Utah and elsewhere in the United States do not realize is that receiving assistance and public benefits from the above-mentioned programs could mess with your application for a green card.
 Under a new proposal by the Homeland Security Department, documented immigrants could be prohibited from obtaining a green card if they or their children receive any of the above-mentioned public benefits or assistance, including food stamps.

 “As the new guidelines for the issuance of NTAs and expansion of immigration officials’ authority is perfectly in line with U.S. President Trump’s anti-immigration policies, the are also expected to increase the number of NTAs as well as expedite the deportation procedure,” warns our Salt Lake City green card attorney from the Familia America Immigration law firm.

 The most troublesome part is that non-citizens who apply for a green card, citizenship or extension or change of status will be placed into deportation proceedings if that benefit is denied.
 The new measures were announced by USCIS late last month.
 Before these new measures, to be fast-tracked for deportation you had to be convicted of a crime in the U.S.

 We are entering a very dark era for immigrants and green card holders in the United States.
 Do not hesitate to speak to our immigration lawyers at the Familia America Immigration law firm to discuss your particular case.
 Let us help you with whatever it is on your mind.
-Call our offices at 801-656-9605 or fill out this contact form to schedule a free consultation.
+Call our offices at 801-656-9605 or fill out this contact form to schedule consultation.
 Se habla Espanol.